typicode/husky/docs/README.md

 !> **Using Yarn to run commands?
 There's an issue on Windows with Git Bash, see [Yarn on Windows](/?id=yarn-on-windows).**

 _For Windows users, if you see the help message when running `npx husky add ...`, try `node node_modules/.bin/husky add ...` instead.
-This isn't an issue with husky code._
+This isn't an issue with husky code and is fixed in recent versions of npm 8._

 ### Uninstall